 A game that is not played in opposition to, or in parallel with, or collaboratively with, someone else.

 A game that is not played in opposition to, or in parallel with, or collaboratively with, someone else.
-(In other words, hardly anything.)

 A game that is not played in opposition to, or in parallel with, or collaboratively with, someone else.
-(Especially since you can regard "the computer" and "physics" and "your own body" as being "your opponent")